Overview

 Future upgrades

-The other really interesting upgrade would be to flash the BIOS with Coreboot, but before I do this I need some hardware, and I want to practice on another machine first.
+I would like to flash the BIOS with Coreboot, but before I do this I need some hardware, and I want to practice on another machine first.

 Is buying a ThinkPad T430s worth it in 2026?